-Oasis take this to the extreme with their #RefreshingStuff campaign.
+Oasis took this to the extreme with their #RefreshingStuff campaign.
 Commenting deliberately on one of the most prevalent trends advertising agencies are currently adopting: cause marketing.
 By joining an ethical bandwagon (social justice, mainly) for the public purpose of spreading awareness of a cause, brands can achieve the contrary private purpose of encouraging cash flow in their direction.

 Oasis is publicly accusing other brands of creating advertising campaigns that reflect a superficial ethical standpoint, that the brand doesn’t actually buy in to, much less embody.
-Meanwhile, Oasis themselves pitch an external message which does reflect their internal standpoint; that no one brand can change the world, and any brand who purports to be able to is pulling the wool over consumers’ eyes.
+Meanwhile, Oasis themselves pitch an external message which does reflect their internal standpoint: that no one brand can change the world, and any brand who purports to be able to is pulling the wool over consumers’ eyes.

-The feature of their current campaign, The Togetherness Bottle, satirises the trend for brands encouraging social justice through advertising campaigns (à la Heineken).
+The feature of their campaign, The Togetherness Bottle, satirises the trend for brands encouraging social justice through advertising campaigns (à la Heineken).